Fear is one of the most important motivators for any person.

 During the E2 timeline and more specifically during the events of The Three of Us, Lili is required to take a shuttle flight test.
-While the pretense for this is a need for the characters to cross-train, my true motivation was to get Lili alone for a moment and then get her and Jay alone in order to have the Imvari capture them.
+Actually, everyone has to do it.
+While the pretense (on paper, as it were) for this is a need for the characters to cross-train and understand more about the overall workings of the ship, my true motivation was to get Lili alone for a moment and then get her and Jay alone in order to have the Imvari capture them.

-As a result, this little scene is necessary.
+As a result, this little scene is absolutely necessary.
 Travis tests Lili on how to fly a shuttle.
-And she fails.
+And she fails the test.
 Hence the scene accomplishes its task.
-But I wanted more, so I made it about Lili’s fears.
+But I wanted more, so I ended up making it also about Lili’s fears.
 Furthermore, I was able to make it about Travis and him missing his family.
+This also gave me something I was able to use later in Everybody Knows this is Nowhere.
+It can be kind of funny how some small, seemingly throwaway scenes can help out a writer at a later date, eh?

-Mirror Masquerade.
 The idea was to cross over, and I am pretty sure that was the original prompt.
 And so I decided to cross over between the Original Series and Enterprise.
-The twist would be to add the Mirror Universe in for some spice.
+However, the twist would be to add the Mirror Universe in for some spice.

 For both men, so long as the switcheroo holds up, their lives improve, although Sulu ends up doing better.
 In the Mirror Universe, any advantage is a good one.
 Sulu finds someone who interests him – Preston Jennings.
 This establishes, in my fanfiction universe, that Hikaru Sulu is bisexual is not gay, which was a deliberate call out to Takei’s well-known homosexuality.
 Travis sees an immediate improvement in his life as he gets away from Empress Hoshi.
 It feels like it is going to be a win-win all around.
 But we just can’t have that.
 There has to be some reason it all happened.